 While practicing motocross in Hawaii, Sean Jones witnesses the brutal murder of an important American prosecutor by the powerful mobster Eddie Kim.
-He is protected and persuaded by the FBI agent Neville Flynn to testify against Eddie in Los Angeles.
-They embark in the red-eye Flight 121 of Pacific Air, occupying the entire first-class.
-However, Eddie dispatches hundred of different species of snakes airborne with a time operated device in the luggage to release the snakes in the flight with the intent of crashing the plane.
-Neville and the passengers have to struggle with the snakes to survive.Written by
+FBI agent Neville Flynn persuades him to testify against Eddie in Los Angeles.
+They board the red-eye Flight 121 of Pacific Air, occupying the entire first-class section.
+However, Eddie dispatches hundred of different species of snakes airborne with a time-operated device in the luggage to release the snakes into the flight with the intent of crashing the plane.
+Neville and the passengers must struggle with the snakes to survive.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 105 of 171 people found this review helpful.